qizhewww/Data-Science-Conference/docs/source/index.rst

 How to handle your schedule for the day
 --------
-Our goal is to have you completely of the client work for the day so that we cam maximize our engagement.
-In case there is client call that you cannot get out, we will try to have some space for you to have that call.
+Our goal is to have you completely off the client work for the day so that we can maximize our engagement.
+In case there is a client call that you cannot get out, we will try to have some space for you to have that call.

 Contact Information
 --------